F5Networks/f5-openstack-lbaasv1/docs/map_deploy-lbaasv1-plugin.rst

 .. seealso::

-    Once the agent has been installed and configured, you can use the :ref:`Neutron agent commands <neutron-agent-commands>` to manage it.
+    Once the agent has been installed and configured, you can use the :ref:`Neutron agent commands <map_neutron-agent-commands>` to manage it.